 There’s a new crop insurance option now available for diversified farmers – Whole Farm Revenue Insurance – and an upcoming webinar will help farmers understand whether it’s right for them.

 Washington, D.C. — The National Center for Appropriate Technology (NCAT), the National Sustainable Agriculture Coalition (NSAC) and the Rural Advancement Foundation International (RAFI-USA) are holding a webinar on January 21, 2015, at 3:00 pm eastern to discuss the Risk Management Agency’s new Whole Farm Revenue Protection (WFRP) insurance policy.
-The webinar will feature presentations from all three organizations on what WFRP is, how it works, and which farmers it may work for.
-The presenters will also take question about the policy.

 Paul Wolfe, Policy specialist with NSAC, will talk about the history of whole farm insurance and the differences between WFRP and the AGR and AGR-Lite.